IIIF/api/source/api/presentation/2.0/index.md

 ```
 {: .urltemplate}

-For some objects, there may be more than a single image available to represent the page.
-Other resources could include the full text of the object, musical notations, musical performances, diagram transcriptions, higher resolution segments of part of the page, commentary annotations, tags, video, data and more.
+For some objects, there may be more than just images available to represent the page.
+Other resources could include the full text of the object, musical notations, musical performances, diagram transcriptions, commentary annotations, tags, video, data and more.
 These additional resources are included in annotation lists, referenced from the canvas.

 The {name} parameter in the URI pattern _MUST_ uniquely distinguish it from all other lists, and is typically the same name as the canvas.
 As a single canvas may have multiple lists of additional resources, perhaps divided by type, this _MUST NOT_ be assumed however, and the URIs must be followed rather than constructed _a priori_.
 As with other uses of the {name} parameter, it _SHOULD NOT_ begin with a number.

 The annotation list _MUST_ have an http[s] URI given in `@id`, and the the JSON representation _MUST_ be returned when that URI is dereferenced.
 They _MAY_ have any of the other fields defined in this specification.

-The list of resource associations are given, after any metadata, in a `resources` list.
+The list of resource associations are given in a `resources` list.
 The items in the list are annotations, as described above, however the resource linked by the annotation is something other than an image.
 The canvas URI _MUST_ be repeated in the `on` field, as above.

 The format of the resource _SHOULD_ be included and _MUST_ be the media type that is returned when the resource is dereferenced.
 The type of the content resource _SHOULD_ be taken from this [list in the Open Annotation specification][openannotypes], or a similar well-known resource type ontology.
 For resources that are displayed as part of the rendering (such as images, text transcriptions, performances of music from the manuscript and so forth) the motivation _MUST_ be "sc:painting".
 The content resources _MAY_ also have any of the other fields defined in this specification, including commonly `label`, `description`, `metadata`, `license` and `attribution`.